GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 Saxo Group

 Value stocks are shares of companies trading below their intrinsic value and are often overlooked by the market despite their solid fundamentals.
-Unlike high-growth stocks that dominate headlines, value stocks usually present steady returns and long-term potential.
-These stocks can offer investors opportunities to invest in well-established companies at discounted prices.
+Unlike high-growth stocks that dominate headlines, value stocks can present steady returns and long-term potential.
+Even with this classification, it’s important to remember that no type of stock avoids investment risk, as returns and uncertain and share prices can fall.
+Keeping this in mind, as a concept, value stocks may offer investors opportunities to invest in well-established companies at discounted prices.

 Here, we'll explore what value stocks are, why they could be a valuable addition to your portfolio, and how they differ from growth stocks.